amzn/amazon-pay-api-sdk-dotnet/README.md

 * Click "Use an existing public key to create API credentials"
 * Copy/paste your public key into the edit field
 * Provide a descriptive name for the credentials, e.g. "My Shop - API Credentials"
-* Click on the “Create keys” button to create the public/private key pair
+* Click on the Create keys button to create the public/private key pair
 * After the dialog has closed, you will find you 'Public Key ID' under "Existing API keys"

 # Convenience Functions (Code Samples)